-"Powerful and compelling reasons support the conclusion that courts should uphold express plan language that provides a reasonable period for claimants to challenge adverse decisions," said Jerry Ganzfried, co-author of the DRI brief.
+"The Court agreed that powerful and compelling reasons support the conclusion that courts should uphold express plan language that provides a reasonable period for claimants to challenge adverse decisions," said Jerrold J. Ganzfried, co-author of the DRI brief.
 "Judicial fidelity to contractual language will promote the orderly and fair administration of benefits plans."

-DRI brief authors Jerrold J. Ganzfried and Ariadna Alvarez of Holland & Knight, Washington, DC and Ft.
-Lauderdale, FL, are available for interview or expert comment through DRI's Communications Office.
+Mr. Ganzfried and brief co-author Ariadna Alvarez, of Holland & Knight, Washington, D.C., and Ft.
+Lauderdale, FL, respectively, are available for interview or expert comment through DRI's Communications Office.